Anzaetek/API/README.md

 ## Quantum Chemistry
 The `quantum_chemistry` folder contains examples of how to interact with the quantum chemistry API.
 The quantum chemistry API provides access to quantum computing approaches to quantum chemistry problems.

+## Quantum SciComp
+The `quantum_scicomp` folder contains examples of how to interest with the quantum scientific computing API.
+The quantum scientific computing API provides access to quantum computing approaches to scientific computing problems (problems that involve PDE solvers, mechanical engineering, CFD...)

 ## Quantum Hardware
 The `quantum_hardware` folder contains examples of how to interact with the quantum hardware API.
 The quantum hardware API provides a direct API for access to quantum hardware.

 # More Information
 For more information, please visit the Anzaetek website at https://anzaetek.com.
 For support, please contact: support@anzaetek.com